Action of 4 February 1781: Aftermath

+Reynolds-Moreton would go on to see action in several more naval battles such as the decisive British victory at Battle of the Saintes, again under the command of George Rodney, and the Battle of the Mona Passage.
+He ended his career as a Member of Parliament for Lancaster.

 The war against the American rebels continued onwards, and after seven long years of conflict without being able to triumph over the Americans, the British decided to recognise the independence of the United States in the Treaty of Paris in 1783, bringing an end to the war.
 The Fourth Anglo-Dutch war, however, went far better for the British; the war continued until the British and Americans had made peace, the Dutch economy being severely impacted from the loss of a significant portion of its colonial empire and the disruption of trade from the Caribbean.
 The Dutch decided to make peace with the British at the same time as the Americans, with all the Dutch colonies that were captured by the British being handed back to the Dutch Republic with the exception of the colony of Negapatman in the Indian subcontinent, which was kept by the British.
 Thanks to the British victories over the Dutch, the Dutch agreed to give the British free trade rights in parts of the Dutch East Indies.
 Ultimately, the war ended disastrously for the Dutch and exposed the weakness of the political and economic foundations of the republic, setting the stage for further turmoil.